Gießen, August 2014

 Dear visitors,

-A LITTLE UPDATE of this site brings some minor corrections; e. g.
+A little update of this site brings some minor corrections; e. g.
 I’ve had to rework that Midjungards ring after I realised that “huzd” in contrary to its German cognate “Hort” isn’t masculine but neuter.
-Moreover, I can now hyperlink a Gothic keyboard layout for Linux ROEL is offering at his website—an important supplement to the present repertory!

 Gießen, January 2014